jarecoo/practice/notes.md

 - "Desire is not the problem.
 Clinging as a result of craving is.
 Thirst is not a desire or a craving.
 It is a sensation.
 Hunger is not a desire or a craving.
 It is a sensation.
 In any case, you are free to have desires and even pursue them.
 What will cause suffering is by clinging to the things you desire and crave, clinging to things that are not permanent as permanent, clinging to fantasies that do not accord with the way things are, clinging to the past even though it no longer exists, etc” (https://www.reddit.com/r/Buddhism/comments/559nfd/comment/d88qowc?st=ITQK2V7D&sh=0acbad15)
 - "Ceaseless, ardent desire - if not bad in itself - is fraught with potential complications…when we pine for something, when we hope against hope, we set ourselves up for disappointment…That green light that Gatsby strove for can represent seemingly good things too, like love or a noble cause.
 But it can wreck someone all the same.”
 The Daily Stoic, p.61
 - If a person wasn’t wanting something outside of their own control, why would they be stricken by anxiety?”
 Epictetus, Discourses, 2.13.1
 - Happiness is now.
 You choose to be happy now - “When we chase after happiness as a movement, it’s away from the present moment to another place, to some time other than now.
 And because we move away from the present moment, ironically, we move further away from happiness.
 Because when you think about it, happiness can only exist in this moment, right here, right now.”
-Chasing Happiness, Headsapce video, https://my.headspace.com/play/79
+Chasing Happiness, Headspace video, https://my.headspace.com/play/79
 - “Why bother getting mad at causes and forces far bigger than us?…After all, external events are not sentient beings - they cannot respond to our shouts and cries.”
 The Daily Stoic, p.63
 - "...we all die, and our respect for death should always lead us to have an appreciation for life rather than a paranoid existence." - Sam Harris
 - Find the right perspective to view the world from - sometimes its big, sometimes its small, sometimes in between.
 “Nell teaches aspects of parenthood never understood before.
 If she cries or makes a mess or decides to be contrary (and these are relatively rare), it doesn’t bother.
 There is always Chris’s silence to compare it to.” - Robert Pirsig, ZatAoMM